 When a group of lab rats had the opportunity to stimulate their own pleasure centers via a lever-activated electrical current, they pressed the lever over and over again, hundreds of times per hour, foregoing food or sleep, until many of them dropped dead from exhaustion.
 Further research found pleasure centers exist in human brains, too.
+“People are fairly good at expressing what they want, what they like, or even how much they will pay for an item.
+My problem(s) with ‘inbound marketing’ – Conversation Marketing.
 I want to emphasize that this is a friendly discussion between Rand and I—we’re colleagues and friends, plus our companies are close enough together that he could bring his much more numerous minions to Portent and wipe us out in one afternoon of horrifying nerd slap-fighting.

 I’ve received a few comments I deleted because they seem to be taking things personally.
 Please read this post, and Rand’s, and the discussion around them, as they’re meant to be read: An interesting discussion about where our industry is headed, and how we should name ourselves.
 Yes, I'll get hate mail for this one, too.
 Rand wrote a great post earlier today (or late last night – does he ever sleep?!)
 About ‘inbound marketing’ and the branding of SEO.
 Here are my problems: UPDATE: Paid versus unpaid Rand commented below and Carlos to emphasize that to him the split is between interruption and non-interruption, paid versus non-paid marketing.

 Microsoft sites, which includes its Bing search engine, also continued to hold second place, up just 0.1 percentage points to reach a 15.3% share.
 Yahoo, meanwhile, dropped 0.3 points to 13.8%, down from 14.1% in January.
 None of the numbers are all that remarkable, which, when you think about the changes Google recently introduced to its core product involving the fusion of social and search, is actually somewhat remarkable.
 Trailing the three search leaders were Ask Network at 3.0% and AOL, Inc. Project Re: Brief by Google.